 At the same time, students visit Five College museum, archive, and rare book collections to conduct direct object study and meet with directors, curators, and educators.
 The objects, resources, and staff at the Mount Holyoke College Art Museum, Mead Art Museum at Amherst College, Smith College Museum of Art, University Museum of Contemporary Art, Mortimer Rare Book Room, Eric Carle Museum, and Hampshire College library help students make connections across collections and start to formulate an idea for a digital exhibition.

-In addition to visiting area museums, galleries, and special collections, students also visit MASS MoCA, the Clark Art Institute, and New York City museums, galleries, and alternative spaces.
+In addition to visiting area museums, galleries, and special collections, students also visit MASS MoCA, the Clark Art Institute, and New York City museums, galleries, and alternative art spaces.
 Destinations in NYC vary according to the interests of students and exhibitions on view at the time.
-In the past students have visited MoMA PS1, Kara Walker’s installation A Subtlety, Artists Space, Bruce High Quality Foundation, and the Metropolitan Museum of Art.
+In the past students have visited MoMA PS1, Kara Walker’s installation A Subtlety, The Artists Institute, Bruce High Quality Foundation, and the Metropolitan Museum of Art.

 Next, students form groups to curate a digital exhibition for the ICP website, Museums10, and Hampshire’s unique projection gallery.
-Inspired by our organizing object, this curatorial process begins with a pitch: Everyone comes to the table with a set of questions, a concept, and a preliminary checklist.
-Based on affinities between these proposals, we form groups of up to 6 writers, designers, and video editors to curate exhibitions collaboratively.
+Inspired by our organizing object, this curatorial process begins with a pitch: everyone comes to the table with a set of questions, a concept, and a preliminary checklist.
+Based on affinities between these proposals, we form groups of up to 6 writers, designers, and editors to curate exhibitions collaboratively.

 Core faculty of the program help groups form and articulate, in text and design, an emerging thesis.
 Together we research, write, design, and disseminate a curatorial argument for a diversity of technologies and platforms.
 During the final week of the program, groups benefit from peer and faculty critiques before presenting their exhibitions at a public opening.